concerto/concerto-debian/README.md

 ### Using a docker image for building and testing

 ```
+cd docker
-docker-compose up -f docker/docker-compose.yml
+docker-compose up
 ```

-This will create an instance (builder) that will create the packages and place them in a local apt repository for testing.
+This will create an instance (builder) that will create the packages and place them in a local apt repository (signed with a sample key) for testing.
 You may want to rebuild the packages or specify which version of concerto you want to build packages for.
 You can do this by getting into the container with `docker exec -it builder bash -l` and then going into the `/concerto-debian` directory and running the `./build_deb_packages.sh` script as mentioned in this document.

 This will also create a test instances for installing the full and lite versions on debian and ubuntu.
 You can use `docker container inspect busterfull` to find out the ip address to browse to, to verify the application after installation.
 Each of these test instances will require some user interaction during the installation.

 Running `docker-compose down` afterwards will clean up the images.

+_Once you have approved the package, you need to either resign it with the actual key, or replace the sample key with the real key and rebuild the packages._

 ## Installing the Packages from the Concerto-Signage Repository
 1. Run the `scripts/add_repo.sh` script and then